-Netflix’s 'Our Planet': Interview with director Alastair Fothergill - The Bristol Magazine Online
+Our Planet: An interview with director Alastair Fothergill - The Bristol Magazine Online

 The crew were also able to capture remarkable footage from the Chernobyl nuclear disaster zone.
 “Using motion-controlled cameras that were left there for two years, we were able to film wolves in Chernobyl.
 Wolves are the top predator, and you only get them if the whole habitat is healthy.
 And there are in fact more wolves in the exclusion zone of Chernobyl than all the surrounding areas,” he says.

-News of this highly anticipated series shot onto the world stage when its first advert debuted to viewers at the Super Bowl final in February – this was also the only advert that Netflix purchased to be shown at the big game.
+News of the series shot onto the world stage when its first advert debuted to viewers at the Super Bowl final in February 2019 – this was also the only advert that Netflix purchased to be shown at the big game.

 “I think this reflects Netflix’s extraordinary interest in the series.
 The Super Bowl is the most expensive advertising in America – and probably the world.
 They’ve never done an advert at the Superbowl for a documentary before, and they estimate that 120 million people viewed it,” says Fothergill.